nickgirga/chocolate-box/PKGBUILD/Arch/README.md

 ***Done!*** You can now launch Chocolate Box from the icon in the launcher or with the `chocolate-box` command!

 Optionally, you can build this package yourself.
 If the provided package is not working for you, building it yourself may help.
 For example, currently only x86_64 packages are being provided, so users with ARM-based machines will need to repackage it themselves.
-For more information, see the [How do I build it myself?]() section. ***Note: most users will not have to do this.***
+For more information, see the [How do I build it myself?](#advanced-how-do-i-build-it-myself) section. ***Note: most users will not have to do this.***

 #### [Advanced] How do I build it myself?
 ***WARNING!: Only proceed if you are familiar with build automation tools!***

 The `makepkg` utility comes with the `pacman` package.
-So if your Arch Linux environment is using `pacman` to manage packages (it probably is), then it probably already has what we need.
+So, if your Arch Linux environment is using `pacman` to manage packages (it probably is), then it probably already has what we need.

 Simply navigate to the directory that contains the `PKGBUILD` file and run `makepkg -s`.
 This will just install the needed dependencies and build the package.
-You can install it as you would a distributed package (as described in the [How do I use it?]() section) or you can automatically install it after it finishes building by giving `makepkg` an additional `-i` option (e.g. `makepkg -si`).
+You can install it as you would a distributed package (as described in the [How do I use it?](#easy-how-do-i-use-it) section) or you can automatically install it after it finishes building by giving `makepkg` an additional `-i` option (e.g. `makepkg -si`).

 ***Done!*** You can now launch Chocolate Box from the icon in the launcher or with the `chocolate-box` command!